 As a result, certain classifications of revenues and expenditures under accounting principles generally accepted in the United States of America differ from classifications utilized for the Schedule of Expenditures of State Financial Assistance.

-SCHEDULE OF STATE SINGLE AUDIT COMPLIANCE FINDINGS AND QUESTIONED COSTS
+SCHEDULE OF STATE SINGLE AUDIT COMPLIANCE FINDINGS AND QUESTIONED COSTS For the Year Ended June 30, 2008

 I. SUMMARY OF INDEPENDENT AUDITOR'S AUDIT RESULTS